-Guy lived his life in Bonita; made a fortune as a serial entrepreneur; and then near the end of his life, decided to share a large measure of that treasure to make a real difference in San Diego.
+Guy lived his life in Bonita; made a fortune as a serial entrepreneur; and then, near the end of his life, decided to share a large measure of that treasure to make a real difference in San Diego.

 Guy also gave us one explicit directive: he wanted a large portion of his contribution to go for the betterment of working families and our youngest residents – those from 0 to 5 years of age.
 Guy knew that the opportunities, resources and programs made available to our youngest residents could transform their life trajectory and, at the same time, make a huge and indelible impact on the vitality of our region.

-So, with that directive and his money, The San Diego Foundation set to work to figure out what was the highest and best use of this gift.
-We quickly realized that there was not a great body of knowledge, data and facts to guide our efforts.
-So, The Foundation did what it has done for 44 years and brought together dozens of subject matter experts and stakeholders, including lead partners like the San Diego Workforce Partnership and San Diego Regional Chamber of Commerce, to conduct surveys, studies, and gather facts and data to point us in the best direction possible.
-This new best direction is summed up in a report unveiled on January 30 entitled, Workforce + Child Care.
+So, SDF did what we have done since 1975 and brought together dozens of subject matter experts and stakeholders, including lead partners like the San Diego Workforce Partnership and San Diego Regional Chamber of Commerce, to conduct surveys and studies and gather facts and data to point us in the best direction possible.
+This new best direction is summed up in a report unveiled on Workforce + Child Care.

 I’m sure that Guy Clum is looking down upon all of us and saying: “OK, you have the plan, now get running.”